sam-val/fastapi-django-like-template/README.md

 # FastAPI Django-like Template

-A project template for structuring FastAPI apps like a Django project — modular, scalable, and clean.
+A project template for structuring (async) FastAPI apps like a Django project — modular, scalable, and clean.

+---

+Feel free to fork this and adapt it for your team or project.

 ## 📚 Table of Contents